USS Harry S. Truman: 2025

 On 1 February, HST launched 27 F/A-18 Super Hornets as part of an airstrike against ISIS-Somalia leaders in caves about 50 miles southeast of Bosaso.
 The aircraft dropped 124,000 pounds of ordnance on targets in what the Navy called its largest air strike ever.

 On 12 February, Harry S. Truman and the Panamanian-flagged merchant vessel Besiktas-M collided about 11:46 p.m. local time while operating near Port Said, Egypt, in the Mediterranean Sea.
-There were no reports of flooding or injuries.
+There were no reports of flooding or injuries, but the ship suffered damage.
 An investigation into the collision was launched.
 One week later Harry S. Trumans commanding officer, Captain Dave Snowden, was relieved of command.

 In March 2025, the United States launched more than 47 airstrikes across Yemen.
 In response, the Yemeni army targeted Harry S. Truman in two attacks using ballistic missiles, cruise missiles, and drones.
 These two attacks were followed by a third attack the next day.

 On 28 April, while under attack by missiles and drones from the Houthis, Harry S. Truman made a hard turn, causing a F/A-18E Super Hornet that was being towed in the hangar to fall overboard and sink.
 On 6 May, a second Super Hornet was lost when arresting gear failed to catch the plane during landing.
 After an eight-month deployment, Harry S. Truman returned to Naval Station Norfolk on 1 June.